Health Inspection Program

 Henna Tattoo Alert

-While the Health Inspection Program does not regulate henna tattoos as they are temporary tattoos, there are health concerns that we would like to make you aware of from FDA.
+Although the Health Inspection Program does not regulate henna tattoos as they are temporary tattoos, there are health concerns that we would like to make you aware of from the FDA.

 Business Answers for Licensed Facilities